 NBA Star’s Struggle for Life Causes Discord

-It Is Not Easy to Challenge the Designated Beneficiary of a Life Insurance Policy
+It Is Not Easy to Successfully Challenge the Designated Beneficiary of a Life Insurance Policy

 Suppose that someone in Odom’s situation were to pass away.
-At the time of his or her death, he or she had a life insurance policy that had the person’s ex-spouse listed as the designated beneficiary and had the other parent of his or her children listed as an alternate beneficiary.
-Assume further that the person and his or her ex-spouse divorced several years prior to his or her death but the person never got around to changing his or her life insurance beneficiary designation.
+At the time of his death, he had a life insurance policy that had his ex-spouse listed as the designated beneficiary and had the other parent of his children listed as an alternate beneficiary.
+Assume further that he and his ex-spouse divorced several years prior to his death but he never got around to changing his life insurance beneficiary designation.
 Would the divorce mean anything to the life insurance company if the primary beneficiary were to file a life insurance claim?

-Success May Depend on Showing Fraud or Incompetence
+Success May Depend on Showing Duress, Fraud or Incompetence

 An alternate beneficiary looking to challenge the designated beneficiary’s ability to receive the death benefit may need to file a lawsuit and show that the beneficiary designation was made because of fraud, duress, or at a time when the policyholder was incompetent.
-To use Odom’s circumstances as an example, Odom’s girlfriend would need to show that Kardashian placed Odom in duress, that Odom was unaware of the nature of what he was signing, or that Odom was unable to comprehend what was occurring in order to have a court determine that the life insurance death benefit ought to go to her as opposed to Kardashian.
-As it may appear, any one of these situations is extremely difficult to prove.
+To use Odom’s circumstances as an example, Odom’s girlfriend would need to show that Odom executed the beneficiary designation under duress or was defrauded into signing the beneficary designation or was not competent to exceute a beneficiarty designation at the time of signing.
+Any one of these scenarios can be difficult to prove.

 What Lesson Can Be Learned from Lamar Odom?